bilazdev/typegoose/docs/api/decorators/queryMethod.md

 - the return type of the function needs to be `mongoose.DocumentQuery`

 :::note
-The function needs to have a name and can't be an array-function (it needs to handle and use `this`)
+The function needs to have a name and can't be an arrow-function (it needs to handle and use `this`)
 :::
 :::note
 It is recommended to not define the functions inside the decorator, like in the example below